mnagdycnn/longer-permalinks/readme.txt

 = What can I do with this plugin? =
 You can enjoy a lot more characters in your slugs and permalinks, without the default core limitation and have future core compatibility at the same time.
+= What do you mean by "future core compatibility"? = The plugin is using PHP reflection to dynamically apply the required changes in WordPress core every time you update your WordPress.
+It automatically detects any WordPress updates and reapplies the required changes anytime this is needed.

 == Screenshots ==